kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Customers as Rows

-Each row represents a customer.
+Each row represents a customer
-Columns summarize behavior.
+Columns summarize behavior
 Time adds complexity

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.